The WHY in Business Processes: Discovery of Causal Execution Dependencies: Related Work

 \section{Related Work}

-Our novelty resides in applying causal discovery techniques in order to find causal execution dependencies in event logs, so our research is positioned at the intersection between PD and CD.
-While to the best of our knowledge, there is no related work in this specific space, we bring some notable works that associate causal discovery and causal inference with business process management.
-Most of the PD approaches apply some threshold over the time precedence (counting over ‘directly follows’ or ‘eventually follows’ relationships). ``Causal'' relations is sometimes used to express the frequencies of these time-precedence dependencies.
+Our novelty resides in applying \chdeleted[id=del]{causal discovery}\chadded[id=add]{CD} techniques in order to find causal execution dependencies in event logs, so our research is positioned at the intersection between PD and CD.
+While to the best of our knowledge, there is no related work in this specific space, we bring some notable works that associate \chdeleted[id=del]{causal discovery}\chadded[id=add]{CD} and causal inference with business process management.
+Most of the PD approaches apply some threshold over the time precedence (counting over ‘directly follows’ or ‘eventually follows’ relationships). ``Causal'' relations \chadded[id=add]{are}\chdeleted[id=del]{is} sometimes used to express the frequencies of these time-precedence dependencies.
 One such example is \cite{Kourani2023} where there is a reduction in the representational bias of the hybrid miner algorithm by exploiting causal graph metrics to mine for long-term dependencies.
 We suggest following a different approach that is based on a bidirectional (asymmetric) observation of the relationship between the time property of any two activities.
 It is important to note that our core meaning of the causal relationships is different.
-The novelty of our work resides in applying causal discovery techniques (e.g., LiNGAM) to determine the causal execution dependency between any two activities only by observing a series of task execution times.
+The novelty of our work resides in applying \chdeleted[id=del]{causal discovery}\chadded[id=add]{CD} techniques (e.g., LiNGAM) to determine the causal execution dependency between any two activities only by observing a series of task execution times.

-Causal-nets~\cite{van2016process,cnets2011}, introduced in 2002 by van det Aalst, are a form of process representation (i.e., a notation) that is expressively richer than a variety of modeling languages (e.g., Petri-nets, BPMN, and EPC), and could serve as a viable alternative representation of CBPs.
-However, being merely a notation, causal-nets do not include any mechanism to infer the causal structure among activity executions, and the knowledge about the causal structure should be either provided by domain experts or by using some discovery algorithm as tackled in our work
+Causal-nets~\cite{van2016process,cnets2011}, introduced in 2002 by van de\chadded[id=add]{r}\chdeleted[id=del]{t} Aalst, are a form of process representation (i.e., a notation) that is expressively richer than a variety of modeling languages (e.g., Petri-nets, BPMN, and EPC), and could serve as a viable alternative representation of CBPs.
+However, being merely a notation, causal-nets do not include any mechanism to infer the causal structure among activity executions, and the knowledge about the causal structure should be either provided by domain experts or by using some discovery algorithm as tackled in our work\chadded[id=add]{.}